Education First and Foremost

 More about this marker.
 Marker #10 (of 30) in "The Museum in the Streets".
 The text on the Marker is in English, followed by a French translation.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 11, 2012, by James True of Newark, New Jersey.
-This page has been viewed 327 times since then and 19 times this year.
+It was originally submitted on September 11, 2012, by James True of Newark, New Jersey.
+This page has been viewed 346 times since then and 6 times this year.
 Photos: 1, 2, 3, 4. submitted on September 11, 2012, by James True of Newark, New Jersey. • Bill Pfingsten was the editor who published this page.